 “It felt like the time was right for Australia in a way it hadn’t been before,” Budge says.
 “We’ve had Tesla and a few other companies making EVs [electric vehicles] cool.
 But Australia has one of the lowest adoption rates of EVs in the world and one of the highest emissions rates in the world.
 If you look at the kinds of vehicles in demand in Australia, it’s vastly utes and 4WDs, but if you look at the EVs available, it’s sedans and hatchbacks.
 Australia is also one of the world’s great adventure-tourism destinations, so Jaunt is bringing all of that together to create something that’s uniquely Australian.”

 At the moment, Jaunt has one prototype vehicle – a 1971 Land Rover named Juniper – available to rent.
-A second, yet-to-be-named 1970 Land Rover found at a warehouse in Goulburn in NSW is currently being restored and will be available to book in the coming weeks.
+A second 1970 Land Rover, named Hoya, found at a warehouse in Goulburn in NSW is currently being restored and will be available to book in spring.
+It will be available to rent from Mountain Ridge Winery in Coolangatta.

 “We’ve chosen to start with Land Rovers because there are so many of them, and because no matter when they were built they’re all kind of the same under the hood,” Budge says.
 “Converting them to electric can be equated to building a PC on your own.
 The parts are all designed to fit together.”